 (Re)Search is a project that seeks to awake awe and wonder, encouraging people to investigate the world and ourselves in dialogue.
 Its objective is to help young researchers to expand our knowledge about the human being and the reality we live in, through encounters that generate spaces for self-reflection and questioning.

 In (Re)Search, transformative experiences can take place through the implementation of methodologies and the posing of questions that set, at the heart of the path of knowledge, the relevance of creating and understanding relationships.
 These experiences are grounded on Anthroposophy, which helps expand traditional approaches and disciplines of research.
-As such, spiritual science is embedded throughout the programme of the course.
+As such, spiritual science is embedded throughout the project.

 Because the way in which human beings analyse and interpret information has an impact in how we live, (Re)Search also looks for ethical approaches to investigating world phenomena and the researcher who observes it.

 “The spiritual striving of youth: Shaping our reality.”